Perfect5th/perfect5th.github.io/_posts/2020-08-16-inheriting-the-technical-interview.md

 “The old names are the most succint” you reply, as way of explanation.
 He seems to accept that.

-“And, you've called it ‘Object’, even though it's a function?”
+“And, you've called it ‘Object’, even though it's a… it's a function?”

 “What is an object?
 A miserable pile of secrets.”